Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 to perhaps 384MB -> 768MB, depending on the cogs you have installed.
 If your bot has 2GB of RAM available, a good amount may be 512MB -> 1GB.

-Run the following command, where ``Xmx`` specifies the RAM values you have just determined.
+Run the following command, where ``Xmx`` specifies the RAM value you have just determined.
 The MB suffix is M and the GB suffix is G.

 .. code-block:: ini